jsakamoto/BlazingStory/README.md

 ## 🤔 Frequently Asked Questions

-**Q1:** Can I run a Blazing Story app as a Blazor Server app?
-**A1:** Almost, yes, you can.
-However, running a Blazing Story app as a Blazor Server has yet to be fully supported.
-We are working on it, but it still needs to be completed.

-**Q2:** How can I write or configure addons?
+**Q:** How can I write or configure addons?
-**A2:** You can't do that for now because the addon architecture is not completed yet.
+**A:** You can't do that for now because the addon architecture is not completed yet.
 I'll finish it in the future version.

 ## 🎉 Release Notes